jacqueline-rivera/customer-churn/README.md

 Gradient Boosting | _tenure, MonthlyCharges, TotalCharges, InternetService_Fiber optic, Contract_One year, Contract_Two year_

-**Features that were chose across all classifiers: _Contract_Two year, PaymentMethod_Electronic check_, and _SeniorCitizen_.**
+**Features that were chosen across all classifiers: _tenure, Contract_Two year, TotalCharges, InternetService_Fiber optic_, and _MonthlyCharges_.**

-**Features that did not appear in any of the chosen optimal models: _Dependents, InternetService_Fiber optic, MultipleLines_No phone service, OnlineBackup_No internet service, OnlineSecurity_No internet service, OnlineSecurity_Online Security, PaymentMethod_Mailed check, TechSupport_No internet service_, and, _gender_.**
+**Features that did not appear in any of the chosen optimal models: _gender, SeniorCitizen, Partner, Dependents, PhoneService, PaperlessBilling, MultipleLines_No phone service, MultipleLines_Single Line, InternetService_No internet service, OnlineSecurity_No internet service, OnlineSecurity_Online Security, OnlineBackup_No internet service, OnlineBackup_Online Backup, DeviceProtection_No Device Protection, DeviceProtection_No internet service, TechSupport_No internet service, TechSupport_Tech Support, StreamingTV_Not Streaming TV, StreamingTV_Streaming TV, StreamingMovies_Not Streaming Movies, PaymentMethod_Credit card (automatic)_, and, _PaymentMethod_Mailed check_.**

 *It is worth noting that the features that were chosen/not chosen across all classifiers may change depending on the records selected in the oversampling/undersampling step.*